 A Tajikistan – Russia by train forum topic tracks changes and trip reports of routes to Moscow.

-If you’re still interested, the entire route takes 5 days.
 Do check out this mini-documentary on the labour migrants taking this train – well worth your time.

 Domestic routes